 Etiolation, a morphological manifestation of the adverse effect of inadequate light, is described by Chapman and Carter (1976) in the following manner: it develops white, spindly stems, elongated internodes, leaves that are not fully expanded, and a stunted root system.

 Likewise, excessive light intensity should be avoided.
 It can scorch the leaves and reduce crop yields.
 Edmond et al. (1978) provided three explanations: (1) Chlorophyll content is reduced.
 This reduces the rate of light absorption and the rate of photosynthesis; (2) Excess light intensity is associated with increase in the temperature of leaves which in turn induces rapid transpiration and water loss.
 The guard cells lose turgor, the stomates partially or completely close, and the rate of diffusion of carbon dioxide into the leaves slows down.
-The rate of photosynthesis decreases while respiration continues, resulting to low availability of carbohydrates for growth and development; (3) High leaf temperature inactivates the enzyme system that changes sugars to starch.
+The rate of photosynthesis decreases while respiration continues, resulting to low availability of carbohydrates for growth and development; and (3) High leaf temperature inactivates the enzyme system that changes sugars to starch.
 Sugars accumulate and the rate of photosynthesis slows down.